-The design element of a digital project is important, in terms of what you can see and what you can’t, and in terms of how it works, and how it works for you.
+The design element of a digital project is important for users, in terms of what you can see and what you can’t, and in terms of how it works, and how it works for you.
 With the constant advancement of the internet it’s never been more necessary to have a proactive site that pulls its weight.

-The way this research led approach is manifested in our design process, have a read here.
+The way this research led approach is manifested in our web design process, have a read here.

 Conversion Rate Optimisation (CRO)